sergioburdisso/pyss3/README.md

 Any kind of help is very welcome (Code, Bug reports, Content, Data, Documentation, Design, Examples, Ideas, Feedback, etc.),  Issues and/or Pull Requests are welcome for any level of improvement, from a small typo to new features, help us make PySS3 better :+1:

 Remember that you can use the "Edit" button ('pencil' icon) up the top to [edit any file of this repo directly on GitHub](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository).

-Also, if you star this repo (:star2:), you would be helping PySS3 to gain more visibility and reach the hands of people who may find it useful (repository lists and search results are typically ordered by number of stars).

 Finally, in case you're planning to create a **new Pull Request**, for committing to this repo, we follow the "seven rules of a great Git commit message" from ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/), so make sure your commits follow them as well.